This post contains affiliate links. We may earn a small commission at no extra cost to you. Learn more

 Instructions

 2. SET UP THE CONFIT: Choose a heavy saucepan or deep skillet just wide enough to hold the asparagus in a single layer (or snugly in two layers).
 Add the olive oil, garlic, coriander seeds, peppercorns, lemon zest, and fine sea salt.
 Warm over the lowest possible heat until the oil registers 80–85°C (175–185°F) on an instant-read thermometer.
-You want gentle bubbling around the garlic — not a fry.
+You want gentle bubbling around the garlic, not a fry.

 3. CONFIT THE ASPARAGUS: Submerge the asparagus spears in the warm oil, adding a splash more oil if needed to nearly cover.
 Maintain 80–85°C for 30–35 minutes, turning the spears once at the halfway point.
-They are done when a paring knife slides through the thickest stalk with slight resistance — tender but not mushy.
+They're done when a paring knife slides through the thickest stalk with slight resistance — tender but not mushy.
 Remove spears carefully with tongs to a wire rack set over a baking sheet.

 4. MAKE THE BARBERRY GLAZE: While the asparagus confits, combine rinsed barberries, honey, lemon juice, and the bloomed saffron water (including threads) in a small saucepan.
 Simmer over medium-low heat, stirring occasionally, for 8–10 minutes until the liquid reduces to a syrupy, jammy consistency that coats the back of a spoon.
 Season with a pinch of salt.
 Remove from heat and keep warm.